< Back to Blog

 • Evaluating the time elapsed since the conviction

-• Assessing relevance to tenancy
+• Assessing relevance to tenancy risks

 • Reviewing evidence of rehabilitation

-• Documenting your individualized assessment
+• Documenting your individualized assessment for each applicant

 4. Credit and Financial Screening

-• Clear disclosure of credit criteria
+• Clear written disclosure of your credit criteria

-• Consistent application of standards
+• Consistent application of the same standards to all applicants

 • Consideration of mitigating circumstances

-• Proper adverse action procedures
+• Proper adverse action procedures when denying based on credit

 5. Eviction History Assessment

 Eviction history compliance has evolved significantly.
-Many data sources, like eviction filings, have clear limitations.

 Best practices include:

-• Distinguishing between filings and actual evictions
+• Distinguishing between eviction filings and actual completed evictions

-• Considering circumstances (like pandemic-related cases)
+• Considering circumstances — such as pandemic-related non-payment

-• Verifying the accuracy of court records
+• Verifying the accuracy of court records before acting on them

-• Allowing applicants to explain their circumstances
+• Allowing applicants to explain their eviction history

-• Updating policies based on local laws
+• Updating policies based on your local jurisdiction's laws

 Building Your Compliance Framework